 Place the bowl in a warm area where it can sit undisturbed.
 This could be outside on a patio, on a kitchen counter or in a pantry cabinet.

 Every day, for the next seven days, feed the starter three times a day at approximately the same time.
 For best results, try to feed the starter at even intervals.
 For example, 6am (or when you first wake up), 2pm (just before nap time) and 10pm (right before going to bed).

-Feed the starter 1/2 cup of flour with enough water to mix thoroughly, usually 1/4 to 1/2 cup.
+At each feeding, feed the starter 1/2 cup of flour with enough water to mix thoroughly, usually 1/4 to 1/2 cup, for a total of 3/4 to 1 1/2 cups of flour each day.
 At each feeding, stir well, re-cover and allow it to sit.

 The starter may or may not go through a bubbly stage and if it does, it may not be very noticeable.
 The starter may smell foul around days 2-4, very much like rotten eggs.
 The smell is not an indication of contamination, rather the natural smell of wild yeast combining with brown rice flour.
 The smell should subside and become pleasant by day 6-7.

 The starter will go through a bubbly and frothy stage and eventually subside.
 The starter will smell like yeast and/or wine, but the smell should always be pleasant.
 If the starter ever smells sour or rancid, it has been contaminated and should be thrown away.

 This is what the starter looks like when it’s first mixed together.